pvs-hd-tea/23ss-BinaryML/README.md

 # 23ss-BinaryML
-Practical in summer 2023: BinaryML
+# Project of the Practical Software internships "Machine Learning On Source Code" for beginners (IAP) / for advanced (IFP)

-# Malware & Vulnerability Detection Model
+# BinaryML : Classifying Binaries for Malware and Vulnerability Detection

 The main goal of this project is to combine and improve best machine learning approaches for detection of malware and vulnerabilities based on binaries.

 # 1. Malware Detection Model (HRR Transformers)